Dieseltag/hello-world/README.md

 # hello-world
+July 19, 2018
-this is my first GitHub repository
+This is my first GitHub repository
+I am interested in using this repository for Python projects and learning.